CellCycleGAN: Spatiotemporal Microscopy Image Synthesis of Cell Populations using Statistical Shape Models and Conditional GANs: Introduction

 Cell image synthesis is often considered a three-step approach with the initial generation of cell phantoms, texture synthesis and a final simulation of the imaging system \cite{Svoboda2016}.
 The morphology can be modeled, \eg, using prior knowledge-based deformations of basic shapes \cite{Svoboda2016}, statistical shape models \cite{Heimann09}, spherical harmonics \cite{Ruan2019} or using shape spaces derived from diffeomorphic measurements \cite{Peng2009}.
-As a next step, generated phantoms need to be translated to realistically looking images, which can be obtained either classically by mathematic description of the texture synthesis, by modeling protein distributions in sub-cellular components or by transfer of real textures to the simulated objects \cite{Kozubek2020}.
-With the advent of generative adversarial networks (GANs), deep convolutional neural networks demonstrated to excel at realistic image data generation as well \cite{Goodfellow14}.
-Extensions of the GAN framework with conditional labels allow generating realistic images that reflect semantic properties provided to the generator \cite{Isola17, Zhu2017}.
-Recently, these methods were also used for generating biological images like multi-channel data of human cultured cells \cite{Goldsborough2017}, protein localization in different cell cycle stages \cite{Osokin2017} or entire tissues \cite{Eschweiler19a}.
+As a next step, generated phantoms need to be translated to realistically looking images, which can be obtained either classically by mathematic description of the texture synthesis, by modeling protein distributions in sub-cellular components or by a transfer of real textures to the simulated objects \cite{Kozubek2020}.
+With the advent of generative adversarial networks (GANs), deep convolutional neural networks demonstrated to excel at realistic image data generation as well \cite{Isola17, Zhu2017}.
+Extensions of the GAN framework with conditional labels allow generating realistic images that reflect semantic properties provided to the generator \cite{Isola17}.
+Recently, these methods were also used for generating biological images like multi-channel data of human cultured cells \cite{Goldsborough2017}, protein localization in different cell cycle stages \cite{Osokin2017} or entire tissues \cite{Eschweiler19_SASHIMI}.
 In addition to generation of realistic textures, GANs have also been successfully used to mimic the shape of cells in 3D \cite{Wiesner2019}.
-The simulations are usually finalized by placing synthetic phantoms in a virtual image space and by performing a simulation of the imaging system.
-This is often accomplished by adding artificial disruptions like dark current, photon shot noise, sensor readout noise and a point spread function \cite{Svoboda2016, Stegmaier16d} or using more elaborate physically motivated wave-optical simulation approaches \cite{Weigert18b}.
-While GANs are certainly the state-of-the-art with respect to achievable realism of the generated images, their main application in biomedical image synthesis are mostly image style transfer, the generation of static time points rather than temporally changing morphologies and a lack of sufficient control over the generation process.
+After objects have been placed in a virtual image, the simulations are usually finalized by adding artificial disruptions like dark current, photon shot noise, sensor readout noise and a point spread function \cite{Svoboda2016,Stegmaier16_EmbryomicsBenchmark} or using more elaborate physically motivated wave-optical simulation approaches \cite{Weigert18b}.